-Subsequent to the suspension, the student may apply, in writing to the program coordinator, to participate in the Substance Abuse Assistance (SAA) program.
+Subsequent to a second violation, the student and parent may choose to seek counseling/therapy/treatment from an authorized provider for the use/abuse/addiction of the substance which the student tested positive to reduce the length of the 365 day suspension period.
 Expenses incurred as a part of program compliance shall be the responsibility of the parent/guardian.

-Upon successful completion of the SAA program and negative drug & alcohol testing results for a period of sixty (60) days, the student may request, in writing, to the testing coordinator, an administrative review to reinstate eligibility for participating in extra-curricular or co-curricular activities, as well as, parking privileges.
+Upon successful completion of the counseling/therapy/treatment program and negative drug & alcohol testing results for a period of sixty (60) days, the student may request, in writing, to the testing coordinator, an administrative review to reinstate eligibility for participating in extra-curricular or co-curricular activities, as well as, parking privileges.